-As a new amendmend is future scenarious of emission calculation of F-gases extrapolated to 2030 and is in compliance with the new revised methods from IPCC.
+The emission calculations of F-gases are extrapolated to 2030 in compliance with the revised methods from IPCC.

-The F-gas emission calculation and reporting is assessed by Danish EPA and Department of Environmental Science, Aarhus University and Provice.
-Further the draft report is send to central stakeholders for comments and general information.
-The assessment group consisted of:
+The F-gas emission calculation and reporting is assessed by Danish EPA and Department of Environmental Science, Aarhus University, and Provice.
+Further the draft report is sent to central stakeholders for comments and general information.
+The assessment group consist of:

 - Mikkel Aamand Sørensen, Danish EPA

 - Ole-Kenneth Nielsen and Katja Hjelgaard, Department of Environmental Science, Aarhus University

 - Tomas Sander Poulsen, Provice ApS

-- Torkil Høft, KMO

 - Kim Valbum, AKB

 - Nikolaj Stubkjær Nilsen, Confederation of Danish Industries (DI)

-The objective of this project was to quantify the Danish consumption and actual emissions of F-gases (HFCs, PFCs, and SF_6) for 2014.
+The objective of the project was to quantify the Danish consumption and actual emissions of Fgases (HFCs, PFCs, and $SF_6$ ) for 2016.

 The emission calculation is partly conducted to fulfil Denmark's international obligations to provide data and information on F-gas emissions, and partly to asses the Danish trend in consumption and emissions of HFCs, PFCs, and SF6.
-Examples of previous reporting of Danish emissions is given in reference /18, 19, 21, 23, 24, 26, 28/, and most recently, in reference /29/.
+Examples of previous reporting of Danish emissions is given in reference /18, 19, 21, 23, 24, 26, 28/, and most recently, in reference /31/.

 The so-called F-gases are potent greenhouse gases and cause an increase in the ability of the atmosphere to retain surplus heat radiated from the earth.
-Consequently the temperature of the earth's surface and lower atmosphere is rising and this leads to climate changes.
+Consequently, the temperature of the earth's surface and lower atmosphere is rising and this leads to climate changes.
 There are several ozone-depleting substances that also have a strong greenhouse effect.
 These substances are regulated under the Montreal Protocol.

 The potential effect of different greenhouse gases varies from substance to substance.
 This potential is expressed by a GWP value (Global Warming Potential).
-F-gases (HFCs, PFCs and SF6) that do not have an ozone-depleting effect, but have high GWP values are regulated by the Kyoto Protocol under the United Nation Climate Change Convention, and in the EU regulation.
+F-gases (HFCs, PFCs and SF $\theta$ ) that do not have an ozone-depleting effect, but have high GWP values are regulated by the Kyoto Protocol under the United Nation Climate Change Convention, and in the EU regulation.